 Additionally, winners of the International Fiesta essay-writing contest will be announced.
 The contest challenged international students to share, in 1,000 words or less, ideas of how the United States may learn from their country of origin and what they believe they may learn from the U.S.

-"The International Fiesta is a great opportunity to expose individuals to the different countries and cultures that exist around us by bringing all of the different pieces of different cultures in one place for educational enrichment and fun," said Ra'Sheda Forbes, the Holmes Center's assistant director.
+"The International Fiesta is a great opportunity to expose individuals to the different countries and cultures that exist around us by bringing all of the different pieces of different cultures in one place for educational enrichment and fun," said Ra'Sheda Forbes, assistant director of the Holmes Cultural Diversity Center.

 For more on the fiesta, contact Forbes at 662-325-2033 or email@example.com.